emilte/django-workshop/documentation/tasks/debugger.md

 NOTE:

 > 1. The docker-compose config and VSCode are already configured to expect a process on port `5678`.
-> 2. Because of hot-reload, the debugger process will be restarted with the container when changes are made.
+> 2. Because of hot-reload, the debugger process will be shutdown whenever there are changes in the container.
 You must start re-attach VSCode to continue debugging the "new" code.

 <br>
 <br>